.

 Barbican in the Ward of Cripplegate

 The Barbican is in the Ward of Cripplegate.
 Architects Chamberlin designed the complex, Powell & Bon.
 One of London’s biggest showcases of Brutalist architecture.
 There was a street called Barbican, so this is how it received its name.
-It was a trade area of merchants to do with the rag trade and other merchants.
+It was a trade area for merchants to do with the rag trade and other merchants.
 World War Two caused damage to the area significantly.
-The Country Town and Planning Act 1947 enabled the local council to seize the day and buy the land and redevelop.
+The Country Town and Planning Act of 1947 enabled the local council to seize the day and buy the land and redevelop it.

 Other links and Reads of the Barbican Conservatory